Justia 10.0

 Wayne County Juvenile Detention Facility Sexual Abuse Lawsuit

-Victims of these horrific acts may pursue civil claims to seek justice and compensation for their trauma.
+Sexually abused victims may pursue civil claims to seek justice and compensation for their trauma.
 If you or someone you know has been affected by sexual abuse at WCJDF, contact a Michigan sex abuse attorney for a free consultation to explore your legal options and protect your rights.

-About Wayne County Juvenile Detention Facility
+About Wayne County Juvenile Detention Center

-Aside from providing safety services, WCJDF offers educational and rehabilitation programs to help youth offenders reintegrate into society.
+In addition to providing safety services, WCJDF offers educational and rehabilitation programs to help youth offenders reintegrate into society.

-Sexual Abuse at Wayne County Youth Center
+Is Wayne County Youth Center Sex Abuse a Problem?

 Since March 2023, there have been at least four public cases of sexual assault at the center, including one where a group of boys assaulted a 12-year-old.

-Responsibility for the abuse at the facility lies with several parties.
 First and foremost, facility staff members have been accused of either engaging in or enabling abusive behavior.
 Additionally, the lack of proper supervision has allowed other detainees to contribute to the unsafe environment.

 State-level accountability failures, particularly from the Michigan Department of Health and Human Services (MDHHS) and local officials, further highlight the extent of the issue and the inability to protect vulnerable youth.